Oliver81594/Encode-text-in-images--Steganographic-web-app/README.md

 # Encode-text-in-images--Steganographic-web-app
-This project is a responsive web app that can encode (decode too, if it was encoded the same way) a message/text into a picture.

-### What does it do:
-The main function of this app is to hide or uncover, encode or decode any information in form of text into an image.
-Once the information is encoded it is impossible to tell the difference between original and edited picture.
-In the end of this README you will find two images, original and one with hidden message.
+Steganography is the practise of concealing information in everyday objects.
+This particular web application can encode text form information into any image.
+After the process ends another picture is returned and prepared for download.
+When examined by naked eye no differences can be spotted which ensures that image will not attract attention and the message stays hidden.
+After the chosen person receives the image, he/she can decode the message with the same application.

 ### Try it out:
-If you want you can try it out [click here](https://oliver81594.github.io/Encode-text-in-images--Steganographic-web-app/)
+If you want you can try it out [here](https://oliver81594.github.io/Encode-text-in-images--Steganographic-web-app/)

 ### How it works:
 #### *Encoding:*
 For easier storing, the message is converted as follows: message => characters => ASCI codes => binary
 After the image is uploaded it is drawn into a canvas from which the picture information is extracted by javascript function *getImageData*.
-Then each pixels rgb values are changed either to zero or 1 based on binary message.
+Then each pixels rgb values are changed either to 0 or 1 based on binary message.
 I tried to change the alpha value as well but it resulted in image correction which destroyed the message.
 The first and last rgb values (before and after message) are 5.
-This makes it easeier to decode because then javascript will not try to decode things that aren't messages.
+This makes it easier to decode because then javascript will not try to decode things that aren't messages.

 #### *Decoding:*
 Decoding works very similarly.
 Image is uploaded, sent into canvas, *getImageData*...
 Then I cycle through all rgb values and after I encounter one ending with 5 I start recording binary numbers.
 After another 5 appears I stop and convert binary into message.

+### Compatibility and limitations:
+#### *Compatibility:*
+This is web-based application which means that it will run on any device that has internet browser.
+As far as implemented features go, all up to date browser should work just fine.
+As for image types all common ones such as .jpg, .png or .gif should be supported.
+#### *Limitations:*
+Since not all characters take up the same amount of space it is impossible to calculate maximum length of message beforehand.
+You can calculate the approximate number of free bits like this: (will be added soon) where x and y are width and height of the image.

 ### Examples:
 *Before image:*